Five years after fire, a shining Notre Dame is ready to reopen its doors

 After a fire ravaged the Notre Dame cathedral in 2019, few believed the Parisian icon could be quickly restored to its former glory.
 But only five years later, it is set to reopen – lighter, brighter, and better protected from disaster than ever.

-As Paris’s beloved cathedral gets its last-minute touches before it reopens to the public Dec.
-8, people like Ms. Dérieux-Chaoui who have worked tirelessly on Notre Dame’s restoration say the public is in for more than a few surprises.
+As Paris’ beloved cathedral gets its last-minute touches before it reopens to the public Dec.
+8, people like Ms. Chaoui-Derieux who have worked tirelessly on Notre Dame’s restoration say the public is in for more than a few surprises.

-“The cathedral was very dark; it had accumulated centuries-worth of dust,” says Ms. Dérieux-Chaoui.
-“Now, people will find bright-colored stone, and clean stained-glass windows.
+“The cathedral was very dark; it had accumulated centuries’ worth of dust,” says Ms. Chaoui-Derieux.
+“Now, people will find bright-colored stone and clean stained-glass windows.
 We’re going to rediscover a cathedral bursting with light.”

 In the aftermath of the fire, when French President Emmanuel Macron promised to restore Notre Dame in five years, many said it couldn’t be done.
 But hundreds of millions of euros in donations poured in from around the world, and over 1,000 restorers, artisans, and craftspeople have risen to the challenge of Mr. Macron’s steep timeline.

-Note: Editor’s note: This story was updated Dec.
-6, the same day as publication, to correct the spelling of Dorothée Chaoui-Derieux’s name.